-RISK: Risk relating to SPENN mobile banking application growth and development Description Mitigation SPENN is in a commercialisation phase and if the efforts to grow the SPENN platform in existing markets is not capable of achieving results to the expected extent, this will result in lower earnings and reduced future prospects for the Group.
+Risk relating to SPENN mobile banking application growth and development

+SPENN is in a commercialisation phase and if the efforts to grow the SPENN platform in existing markets is not capable of achieving results to the expected extent, this will result in lower earnings and reduced future prospects for the Group.
 There is a risk that planned new product functionalities do not attract new customers to a sufficient extent for the Group to be able to achieve breakeven status in these markets.
-SPENN continuously seeks new opportunities and create networks to understand and potentially enter new markets, based on its development strategy.
-In existing markets, SPENN engaged its own sales representatives, as well as enter new partnership with distributors.
-Distributors and sales personnel is being trained and have access to appropriate support and knowledge.

 There is also a risk that the Group is unable to quickly expand SPENN into new markets, reducing the total potential earnings capacity for the Group.
-There are several factors including access to capital that must align for a market to be suitable for the Group to launch Dedicated Product department constantly develops the product offering, observing customer needs, addressing financial inclusion challenges, and ultimately expanding the customer base.
+There are several factors including access to capital that must align for a market to be suitable for the Group to launch the SPENN mobile banking application.